Admission

 An application to the School of Art requires forethought and planning.
 It is important to read all of the application instructions carefully.
 Following these instructions will ensure that your application is viewed to best advantage.

-The Yale School of Art application for the 2024–2025 academic year will be available October 2023 at https://apply.art.yale.edu/apply.
-The information that follows will assist you in filing the application online.
-For an explanation of specific requirements for each area of study, please refer to the departmental sections that follow.
+The Yale School of Art application for the 2025–2026 academic year will be available October 2024 at https://apply.art.yale.edu/apply.
+For an explanation of specific requirements for each area of study, refer to those sections that follow.

-Application deadline Online applications for programs beginning in the 2024–2025 academic year must be uploaded no later than 11:59 p.m.
-EST on Wednesday, January 10, 2024.
-Applicants will not be allowed to submit applications after the deadline has passed, although recommendation letters and English Proficiency exam scores may follow shortly thereafter.
+Application Deadline Online applications for programs beginning in the 2025–2026 academic year must be uploaded no later than 11:59 p.m.
+EST on Friday, January 10, 2025.
+Applications may not be submitted past the deadline, although recommendation letters and English Proficiency exam scores may follow shortly thereafter.
 Please expect that when many applicants are uploading simultaneously near the deadline, lengthier processing times will be experienced.
-To avoid this, please consider submitting prior to the deadline day.
+Consider submitting prior to the deadline day to avoid this.

-1. Online application: Online applications can be worked on from October 1 until the deadline.
-It may take several weeks to complete an application therefore it is recommended that applicants prepare their materials early to ensure completion.
-Please note that the School of Art is not part of the Yale Graduate School of Arts and Sciences, and it is not possible to apply by using application materials found on the Graduate School’s website.
+1. Online application: Please note that the School of Art is not part of the Yale Graduate School of Arts and Sciences, and it is not possible to apply by using application materials found on the Graduate School’s website.

-2. Application fee: Please follow payment instructions at https://apply.art.yale.edu/apply.
+2. Application fee: $100 US, non-refundable as of January 11.
 Payment can be made by credit or debit card.
-In its commitment to equity and access Yale School of Art practices need-blind admission, meaning that a candidate’s financial need or ability is never disclosed to the admissions committee during review of M.F.A. applications.
-For this reason, and because the processing and careful review of each individual application demands great time and human resources, graduate fee waivers are not available except for applicants with primary citizenship in the following nations only, those with the lowest U.S. exchange rates: Venezuela, Iran, Vietnam, Indonesia, Uzbekistan, Sierra Leone, Laos, Guinea, Paraguay, and Cambodia.
+In its commitment to equity and access Yale School of Art practices need-blind admission (candidate financial need or ability are unknown to the admissions committee during review of M.F.A. applications).
+For this reason graduate fee waivers are not available.
+Applicants with primary citizenship in the following nations with the lowest U.S. exchange rates—Venezuela, Iran, Vietnam, Indonesia, Uzbekistan, Sierra Leone, Laos, Guinea, Paraguay, and Cambodia—may contact art.admissions@yale.edu to request a waiver.

-3. Statement: A one-page statement that addresses influences, interests, current work direction, brief life history (as it relates to art/design practice), and reasons for applying to graduate school at this time.
+3. Statement: A one-page statement that addresses influences, interests, current work direction, lived experience (as it relates to art/design practice), and reasons for applying to graduate school at this time.
 Statements should be limited to one page or no more than 500 words.

 Applicants to the Painting/Printmaking program should make reference in their statement to the “representative work” in the portfolio; this is not critical for the other programs.

-4. References: The references should be from three persons either practicing/teaching in the field in which application is made or who know the applicant’s practice well and can attest to their ability, competency, potential, etc. in Yale’s M.F.A. program.
-Note: The admissions committee reviews applications shortly after the deadline.
-While it is not uncommon for letters of recommendation to come in past the deadline, please impress upon those who will be writing on your behalf that late submission of supporting documentation may risk exclusion from the review.
-Applicants may view the receipt status of reference requests on the application status page.
+4. References: From three persons, preferably individuals practicing/teaching in the field or who know the applicant’s practice well and can attest to their ability, competency, potential, etc. in Yale’s M.F.A. program.
+Note: Request all letters with lead time.
+While it is not uncommon for letters of recommendation to come in past the deadline, those writing on your behalf should be alerted that late submission of supporting documentation may risk exclusion from the review.
+Receipt status for each reference request can be viewed on the application status page.

 6. Portfolio of work: The portfolio should represent images of your best work, indicate your current direction, and demonstrate your ability.
-At least half of the images should represent work done within the last twelve months, and all should be from within the last three years.
+At least half the images should represent work done within the last twelve months, and all should be from within the last three years.
 Chronological order of year is embedded in our system, and you will not be able to override it.
-The application system used by Yale requires that one image from the portfolio be designated as a “representative work.”
+Yale School of Art uses an application system that requires applicants to designate one image from the portfolio as a “representative work.”
 This selection is simply the default image for the cover page of each application file.
-As such, applicants have historically selected the piece which most strongly represents ideas central to their current body of work.

-Do not include more than one image on the screen, nor embed other pages of a publication or video within the images you place in your portfolio.
-Do not include detail photos of work in your portfolio unless you consider them absolutely necessary.
-Under no circumstances should more than two detail shots be included.
-Portfolio requirements differ depending upon area of concentration; be sure to follow the instructions for the area to which you are applying.
-We strongly recommend that you review your images on a Mac OS to be certain that they are accurately represented.
+Composite images (multiple views of a work or works embedded into one image file) are discouraged.
+Do not include detail photos of work in your portfolio unless you consider them absolutely necessary; no more than two detail shots be included.
+Portfolio requirements differ depending upon area of study, so be sure to follow the instructions accordingly.

 Graphic Design Portfolio Requirements